Dineshs91/devlog/README.md

 ## Devlog
 ### A log book for developers.

-Devlog - As the name suggests, is mainly designed to be used as a log book.
+Devlog - As the name suggests, it is mainly designed to be used as a log book.
 Log your daily events.
 It's not just limited to logging, only our imagination is the limit.
 A great app to organize your thoughts.
 You can also tag your logs, making it easy to group similar logs.
 Don't worry about your data getting lost, auto save takes care of that.
 If you have accidentally clicked on remove, relax as the